GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 the two *raster1* and *raster2* (grids or images) using the *weights* for *raster1* and the complementary *1 - weights* for *raster2* and save to *outfile*.
-Alternatively, we will deconstruct an image into its component grid layers or we construct an image from its normalized component grids.
+Alternatively, we will deconstruct an image into its component (red, green, blue or gray) grid layers or we construct an image from its normalized component grids.
 All operations support adjusting the final color image via an *intensity* grid, converting a color image to monochrome, or strip off the alpha layer.
 All *raster?*, *alpha*, *intensity* and *weights* files must have the same